A Trap in the Ruins

 “Right, right,” Dimetrios whispered.
 “Sorry.”

-“Perhaps we need to get closer, we are way too far away,” Lynx rolled his eyes.
+“We need to get closer, we’re way too far away,” Lynx rolled his eyes.
 “They’re all probably hidden closer to the castle preparing for their next attack.”

 “Alright, let’s go, but quietly,” Kaela said, moving away from the pillar and walking into the ruins.